 Obama health care legacy: Coverage, conflict, and questions

-" Although his signature law is in jeopardy, President Barack Obama's work reshaping health care in America is certain to endure in the broad public support for many of its underlying principles, along with conflicts over how to secure them.
-The belief that people with medical problems should be able to get health insurance is no longer challenged.
+" Although his signature law is in jeopardy, President Barack Obama's work reshaping health care in America is certain to endure in the broad public support for many of its underlying principles.
+Notwithstanding growing pains in connection securing some of the promises of the Affordable Care Act, the belief that people with medical problems should be able to get health insurance is no longer challenged.

 Start the conversation, or Read more at The New Zealand Herald.